Gator Guard Drill Team: History

 In the 1970s, women would gain opportunities for entrance into ROTC programs, as the Army opened up positions in Field Artillery and the ordinance corps to female officers.
-Women coming into the Army through ROTC dovetailed with the elimination of the Women's Army Corps.
-The Gator Guard, having been an exclusively male team, would also see the entrance of female members in the coveted position of drillers, who would march and execute precision drill movements in parade as part of the team.
-The first female cadet to march with the drill team was during the 1973-1974 school year was Carmen Parrot.
+The Gator Guard, having been an exclusively male team, also began admitting women.
+The first female cadet to march with the drill team was Carmen Parrot in the 1973–74 school year.
 She was allowed to carry the Guidon during parades.
-The first female commander of the drill team would be Nancy A. Oxer in 1979.
-The first female GGDT member to be commissioned was Bonnie Chandler.
+The first female commander of the drill team was Nancy A. Oxer in 1979.